 - Retiree not enrolled in Medicare Part A and Part B

 - COBRA not enrolled in Medicare Part A and Part B

 - PEBB Continuation Coverage (unpaid leave)

 You do not need to respond if you are not one of these subscribers.
 The premium surcharge will not apply to your account.

 What happens if I do not respond?

-You will pay a monthly $25 surcharge in addition to your medical plan premium.
+You will be charged the monthly $25 surcharge in addition to your medical plan premium.

 Use one of the following options to report a change to your previous attestation: